Comprehensive Car Insurance: What it covers, How much it cost?

 How do comprehensive deductibles work?

 The claim amount from comprehensive auto insurance is subjected to your deductibles.
-A deductible is the predetermined amount that a driver has agreed to pay before claiming for any repair or expense.
+Auto insurance deductible is the predetermined amount that a driver has agreed to pay before claiming for any repair or expense.

 The deductible amount is usually between $500 and $1500 for every driver in all the states of our country.
 Let’s understand this with an example.
 If you have agreed to a deductible of $800 and you have filed a claim for damage from fire.
 Then the insurance company will subtract the $800 from your claim money and then will send the cheque.